KazeemHamzat/NHSEngland-IG-BACKUP/backup/guides/NHS-England-FHIR-Implementation-Guide/Home/Examples/AllExamples/Example-England-Task-FulfillPatientReferral.page.md

-### An example to illustrate to fulfill a referral (FHIR ServiceRequest) needs checking before it is sent to a service provider
+### An example to illustrate the fulfillment of a Patient referral.

 <div class="tab">
  <button class="tablinks active" onclick="openTab(event, 'Table View')">Table View</button>